 Death is hardest for the living.
 Culturally, Americans are ill-prepared to think about, talk about, or comfort others around death.
 This is an unfortunate fact given that death is a definitive and inevitable part of life.
 People tend to be (relatively) more comfortable offering support when the death involves a family member that has reached old age in the immediate days and weeks after the loss occurred.
-Our population becomes very tripped up when the death involves a child, a baby, or possibility as occurs with a pregnancy loss.

 There are many lists and articles about what to say to a grieving parent or more popularly, what not to say to a grieving parent.
 However, there doesn’t seem to be an instruction manual for when you’ve said the wrong thing to a grieving parent and want to make amends.
 While this might not be something that Emily Post has written explicitly about, we can glean how we might undo or repair our missteps similarly to other situations.